Why Family Patterns Repeat Across Generations

 • trauma or loss

-Often the same emotional themes appear across multiple generations, even when family members consciously want different outcomes.
+Often, similar emotional themes appear across multiple generations, even when family members genuinely want different outcomes.

 A person may find themselves repeating experiences they promised they would never repeat.

-Someone raised around conflict may continue finding conflict in relationships.
+Someone raised around conflict may continue experiencing conflict in relationships.

-A child who cared for others may become the adult who carries responsibility for everyone.
+A child who learned to care for everyone else may become the adult who carries responsibility for others.

-Family Constellations explores how unresolved experiences, unconscious loyalty, belonging, exclusion, interruption, and family roles may continue influencing later generations in ways that are often difficult to see.
+Family Constellations explores how trauma, unresolved family experiences, unconscious loyalty, belonging, exclusion, interrupted connection, and family roles may continue influencing later generations in ways that are often difficult to recognize.

 Families Carry More Than Genetics